AMD Ryzen 7 H 255 specifications and in-depth review

 Cons

-• Does not support ECC memory, which may limit reliability for error-sensitive applications.
+• Does not support ECC memory, limiting its suitability for error-sensitive or mission-critical workloads

 Who is this for?